ankraft/onem2m-jupyter-notebooks/README.md

 #### Notification Server
-The Notification server is a separate notebook [onem2m-06-notifications-server.ipynb](onem2m-06-notifications-server.ipynb) that implements a simple notification server.
+The Notification server is a separate notebook [start-notificationServer.ipynb](start-notificationServer.ipynb) that implements a simple notification server.
+The executable script can be found here: [tools/NotificationServer/NotificationServer.py](tools/NotificationServer/NotificationServer.py) .

 You may provide your own notification server, though.